 Land Trust of North Alabama is exempt from federal income taxation under Section 501(C)(3) of the Internal Revenue Code.
 Funding comes from our members, individuals, foundations, corporations, government agencies, and investments.
-With folks choosing to protect land and water resources, the Land Trust has protected over 6,200 acres and continues to connect residents and visitors alike with our North Alabama natural heritage.
+With support from individuals who value the protection of land and water resources, the Land Trust has preserved thousands of acres connecting residents and visitors with North Alabama’s natural heritage.

-Your donations help save special North Alabama places, restoring logged forests, studying how to best protect our natural resources, and teaching children and adults about natural North Alabama.
+Your donations save unique habitats, restore landscapes, protect our natural resources, and teach people of all ages about the importance of nature.
 Your support can make ALL the difference.

 Impact of Your Donations